 Chemical Engineering Major

-A chemical engineering major teaches students how to combine mathematics and scientific principles to design, develop and implement chemical processes.
+Another one of the hardest majors in college is a different engineering major.
+Chemical engineering major teaches students how to combine mathematics and scientific principles to design, develop and implement chemical processes.
 Some chemical processes that students may learn about include kinetic systems, heat transfer systems, and energy conservation processes.

 Just like civil engineering, a chemical engineer will work a lot with math and science.
 Some common classes a civil engineering major will take include calculus, chemistry, mechanics, and engineering statistics.
 Chemical engineers solve very technical problems and create innovations that alter our everyday lives.

 Sociology is a social science and is the study of the development, structure, and functioning of human society.
 Sociology covers many different topics including social inequality, race and ethnicity, urban and political sociology.
 Some common careers students can go into with a sociology major include sociologist, researcher, behavior analyst, and mental health technician.